lceLCE/Bape-Injector/README.md

-# Bape-Injector
+# Attach
-The injector for Bape Client
+The injector for Minecraft
-copy the code in Main.java and enjoy it
+for coremod with agentclass